ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 ### Licenses

 License should comply with allowed [licenses described](license.html).

-### Access to the ARMmbed organisation
+### Access to the ARMmbed organisation on GitHub

 You might require direct access to the ARMmbed organization for one of the following reasons:

 - You need access to private repositories.
 - You need push access to a repository.
-- You are colloborating with Arm staff.
+- You are collaborating with Arm staff.

 If so, you can request to become an organization member.
 Prior to this, you must ensure your GitHub profile meets the following requirements:

 - All users must have 2 Factor Authentication enabled.
 - Arm staff must have their Name, Company (Arm), Location and Arm email address publicly visible.
 - All others should have their Name and Company visible.
-Location is beneficial because it enables us to know your region and interpret response times accordingly.
+Entering your Location will help us interpret response times according to time zones.